ThunderFly-aerospace/docs/avionics/TFSIK02/index.md

 * Compromise of one UAV does not affect other vehicles
 * Future missions remain secure

 For higher security requirements, TFSIK02 can be configured such that cryptographic keys are stored only in volatile memory.
-In this mode keys are erased immediately upon power loss and physical capture of an unpowered UAV does not reveal past or future keys.
+In this mode, keys are erased immediately upon power loss, and physical capture of an unpowered UAV does not reveal past or future keys.

 ### Key Lifecycle Assumptions